 Second, the inertness of stainless steels makes them ideal for food and beverage packaging material due to the fact that they do not react with the food, so both the product and the container remain pristine.
-Moreover, stainless steel is a very hygienic material, remarkably cleanable and durable.
+Moreover, stainless steel is a very hygienic material, remarkably cleanable and durable due to the advancements in passivation of stainless steel.
 These properties have established certain grades of stainless steel as the materials of choice for the food and beverage sector, where guaranteeing the quality of the product is imperative.

 Given that stainless steel kegs are reliable, they have to be subjected to external and internal washing processes before each use.
 Therefore, the kegs have to be resistant to washing processes where all product contact surfaces are effectively exposed to washing agents and rinse water without retaining or attracting microbial growth nor retaining residues of washing agents.

 The keg’s design inside and out plays a major factor in its food-grade level of cleanliness.
 The smooth surfaces and strategic welds on the inside of the vessel prevents any organic or inorganic materials from latching onto the internal walls and tainting the beer inside.

 On the outside, the keg’s chime, or skirt, creates an important barrier between the bottom of the vessel containing the beer and the concrete ground.
 This separation helps prevent the formation of tiny cracks that can lead to corrosion of the steel.
 Corrosion would ultimately lead to leaks and ruin the overall product.